dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 or the "latest" revision.

 `db.put(key, value)`: inserts `value` (arbitrary bytes) under the path `key`.
 Requires read-write access.
-Returns an error (eg, via callback) if there was a problem.
+Returns an error (e.g., via callback) if there was a problem.

 `db.get(key)`: Reading a non-existent `key` is an error.
 Read-only.